 If you are a New Jersey driver and receive a Traffic Violation in Pennsylvania, Pennsylvania automatically notifies New Jersey of the traffic violation.
 Both New Jersey and Pennsylvania are part of an agreement known as Driver License Compact (DLC), which allows for information between the two states to be exchanged freely when a traffic violation is committed.

 It is important to note that as a New Jersey Driver your insurance company deals with traffic violations under their own authority.
-In this respect, your insurance carrier has the ability to raise your insurance rates based on what they feel fits to the traffic violation.
+In this respect, your insurance carrier has the ability to raise your insurance rates based on what they feel fits the traffic violation.

 In terms of paying the fine for the traffic ticket, you are only responsible for paying the ticket to the state in which you received it in.
-For example, if you are a New Jersey Driver who has just received a speeding ticket in Pennsylvania then you, as the driver, are accountable for paying the state of Pennsylvania for the fine, not the state of New Jersey.
+For example, if you are a New Jersey Driver who has just received a Speeding Ticket in Pennsylvania then you, as the driver, are accountable for paying the state of Pennsylvania for the fine, not the state of New Jersey.
 No state has the authority to charge a driver a double fine.

 This content was written on behalf of Greg Prosmushkin.